Ontario Ranch, Ontario, California

 Ontario Ranch is a master-planned community located in the southern portion of the city of Ontario, California.
 It is the largest master-planned community in Southern California.
-The community is located south of E. Riverside Drive, between Euclid Avenue and Milliken Avenue, 2 miles west of Interstate 15 (the Ontario Freeway) and south of State Route 60 (the Pomona Freeway).
+The community is located south of E. Riverside Drive, north of Eastvale, and between Euclid and Milliken Avenues, 2 miles west of Interstate 15 (the Ontario Freeway) and south of State Route 60 (the Pomona Freeway).

 History

 The Sphere of Influence area, commonly referred to as the “Ag Preserve,” was the last significant underdeveloped area in the San Bernardino valley.
 In 1993, the San Bernardino Board of Supervisors voted to consider dissolving the Ag Preserve status, which allowed the transition from agricultural uses to residential and commercial development.
 On November 30, 1999, the Sphere of Influence was annexed, and became known as “New Model Colony”, a working name used by the City of Ontario to refer to William Chaffey and George Chaffey's efforts planning Ontario as a model to other cities for layout and infrastructure.
 The Chaffey brothers purchased the agricultural and ranch lands in 1881.